 Public education is one of the most important functions of the fire service.
-The Department of Public Safety Fire Prevention Division provides fire safety education to many different groups and ages.
+The Grants Pass Fire Rescue Fire Prevention Division provides fire safety education to many different groups and ages.
 The 2nd week of October is National Fire Prevention Week and is a time that is dedicated to fire safety education.
 While we provide education throughout the entire year, during this week and month, all of the elementary schools and private schools located in the City of Grants Pass are visited.

 Public education is not just provided to young children.
-The Fire Prevention Division also provided fire safety classes to adults and businesses.
+The Fire Prevention Division also provides fire safety classes to adults and businesses.
 Fire extinguisher training is provided free of charge and many businesses partake in this training.
-Information classes are also given to different organizations, such as church organizations and neighborhood groups.
+Informational classes are also given to different organizations, such as church organizations and neighborhood groups.

 The Fire Prevention Division assists city government, groups, clubs, organizations, and businesses in order to promote the growth and safety of citizens in the city by making information, classes, and programs available upon request.

 Members of the Fire Prevention Division also assist the governing authority by reviewing the development and/or revision of zoning policies, building codes, fire codes, and residential and commercial building permits within the city.

 If you would like information on how to host any of the above classes or have any questions regarding the training, contact the Fire Prevention Division at 541-450-6200 or by fax at 541-476-1929.